Frequently Asked Questions

 You should apply for a passport before or at the time of your application to an off-campus program.
 A copy of the first page of your passport must be included with the off-campus study application.

 A general pre-departure orientation is held each semester to disseminate necessary information regarding study abroad preparation for all students.
 Program-specific orientation meetings are also held to address site-specific topics related to health and safety, cross-cultural adjustment, and learning goals and objectives.
 These orientations are led by Center staff, on-campus faculty coordinators and returned students.
-An orientation handbook is produced by the Center for Global Study and Engagement and distributed to students via the online application system and mailed to parents.
+An orientation handbook is produced by the Center for Global Study and Engagement and distributed to students via the online application system and available to parents on the global website.

 Dickinson College does not formally pre-approve courses for transfer.
 However, students should thoroughly discuss their off-campus plans with their academic advisor(s) prior to leaving Carlisle.
 Students should talk with their advisor(s) about what may or may not fulfill Dickinson transfer credit requirements, specifically which courses taken off-campus may fulfill major, minor, or distribution requirements.
 Keep in mind that it helps to have more courses than you can actually enroll in selected so that you have a back-up list in the event you are unable to get into all of your 'first-choice' courses.
 In some cases, conversations with appropriate department chairs may also be helpful.
 Some departments on campus may require extra work, especially for advanced-level credit.
 It is the student's responsibility to inquire about any extra work required.
 Center staff are available to answer general questions about transfer credit policies.